Obstructions to lifting abelian subalgebras of corona algebras: Uncountable collections

 \section{Uncountable collections}

-Throughout this section, let $A$ be a $\sigma$-unital non-unital primitive C*-algebra.
-A C*-algebra is $\sigma$\emph{-unital} if it admits a countable approximate unit, and it is \emph{primitive} if it admits a faithful irreducible representation.
-We can thus assume that $A$ is a non-commutative strongly dense C*-subalgebra of $B(H)$ for a certain Hilbert space $H$.
-In this case $M(A)$ can be identified with the idealizer
+Throughout this section, let $A$ be a primitive, non-unital, $\sigma$-unital \cstar-algebra.
+We can thus assume that $A$ is a non-commutative strongly dense \cstar-subalgebra of $B(H)$ for a certain Hilbert space $H$.
+A sequence of operators $\set{x_n}_{n\in \N}$ \emph{strictly converges} to $x\in B(H)$ if and only if $x_n a \to xa$ and $ a x_n \to a x$ in norm for all $a \in A$.
+In this scenario $M(A)$ can be identified with the idealizer